 The new "Gigabit Recommendation" provides recommendations regarding the migration and copper switch-off process.
-It introduces the possibility to include a "commercial closure" step in the process of copper switch-off.
+It includes the possibility to include a "commercial closure" step in the process of copper switch-off.
 Moreover, it provides guidance on the way NRAs should take fibre roll-out and NGA products into account in their control of the availability of alternative products before copper switch-off.
-It also introduces the possibility to create, under certain conditions, a price incentive for migration.
+It additionally includes the possibility of the creation, under certain conditions, of price incentives for migration.